stridecolossus/JOVE/docs/blog/part-5-terrain/galaxy.md

 * The maximum amount of data is usually relatively small.

-* Push constants are updated and stored within the command buffer.
+* The data is stored within a command buffer _instance_, i.e. push constants are generally updated per frame.

-* Alignment restrictions on the size and offset of each element.
+* Push constants have alignment restrictions on the size and offset of each element.

 See [vkCmdPushConstants](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkCmdPushConstants.html).